PatAltimore/Docs/readme.md

 | [.NET][Dotnet-Page] |     |     | [Stack Overflow][Forum-SO-Dotnet] |
 |     | [.NET Core][Dotnet-Core-Page] | [dotnet/core-docs][Dotnet-Core-Repo] | [Stack Overflow][Forum-SO-Dotnet-Core] |

 The content in each repository is loosely aligned with the organization of the articles on the corresponding [https://docs.microsoft.com/](https://docs.microsoft.com/) landing pages.
-A series of subdirectories are used for separation of usage scenarios/stages (ie: Understand & Explore, Deploy & Use, etc), along with media content (ie: image files) and include files (Markdown files that are reused across multiple main articles).
+A series of subdirectories are used for separation of usage scenarios/stages (that is, Understand & Explore, Deploy & Use, etc.), along with media content (that is, image files) and include files (Markdown files that are reused across multiple main articles).

 #### Main articles directory